pupilfirst/wd101-scripts/style-matters/using-css-framework-for-styling/README.md

 - *What are the advantages of using one?*
 - And *What are the popular frameworks available in the market today?*.

-I've also mentioned that, how a CSS framework can be useful to boost our productivity, with it's ready-to-use UI components and utility classes.
+I've also mentioned that, how a CSS framework can boost our productivity, with it's ready-to-use UI components and utility classes.

 So, in this lesson, let's find out:

 ## How to add a CSS framework to any HTML project?
 There are number of different ways to use a CSS framework in a web application.
-In this sellon, we will focus only on the most convenient ones.
+In this lesson, we will focus only on the most convenient ones.

 ### Method 1: Using a Content Delivery Network or CDN